 Mechanic and Repair Technology

 Visual and Performing Arts

-The list of nearby schools has been selected by researching which schools offer similar programs to Wake Technical Community College.
+The list of schools below have been selected by researching which schools offer similar programs to Wake Technical Community College.

-- Johnston Community College in Smithfield, NC (23 miles away)
+- Johnston Community College in Charlotte, NC (23 miles away)

 - Durham Technical Community College in Durham, NC (25 miles away)

-- Central Carolina Community College in Sanford, NC (28 miles away)
+- Central Carolina Community College in Hickory, NC (28 miles away)

-- Sampson Community College in Clinton, NC (38 miles away)
+- Sampson Community College in Winston-Salem, NC (38 miles away)

-- Fayetteville Technical Community College in Fayetteville, NC (42 miles away)
+- Fayetteville Technical Community College in Elon, NC (42 miles away)